-- (i) The departures required in rare circumstances by paragraph 24(a) above are required also in relation to work that is Required But Not Reserved. - (ii) In addition, there may be circumstances in which the Actuary responsible for a piece of work concludes that the objectives for which the work was commissioned would be better met by departing from some of the requirements of a relevant TAS.
-In such cases, the Actuary may depart from the requirements so long as the departure is identified, the reasons for the departure are given and the result is consistent with the Reliability Objective. - (iii) Where it is feasible to do so, without adding disproportionately to the costs, the document which communicates the results of the work should include a quantification of the effect of any departure permitted by paragraph 24(b)(ii) or, in the case of qualitative information, the implications of the departure.
+- (i) The departures required in rare circumstances by paragraph 24(a)(i) above are required also in relation to work that is Required But Not Reserved. - (ii) In addition, there may be circumstances in which compliance with a TAS would result in a failure to meet the legal or contractual obligation that governs the Required Work.
+In such cases, the Actuary may depart from the requirements so long as the departure is identified, the reasons for the departure are given and the result is consistent with the Reliability Objective. - (iii) In addition, there may be circumstances in which the Actuary responsible for a piece of work concludes that the objectives for which the work was commissioned would be better met by departing from some of the requirements of a relevant TAS.
+In such cases, the Actuary may depart from the requirements so long as the departure is identified, the reasons for the departure are given and the result is consistent with the Reliability Objective.

-c) All other work

-- (i) The departures required in rare circumstances by paragraph 24(a) above are also required in relation to all other work. - (ii) The departures permitted by paragraph 24(b)(ii) above are also permitted in relation to all other work, provided that disclosures are made as set out in paragraph 24(b)(iii). - (iii) In addition, those responsible for commissioning work may instruct the Actuary responsible for carrying it out to depart from specified (or all) requirements of TASs.
+- (iv) Where it is feasible to do so, without adding disproportionately to the costs, the document which communicates the results of the work should include a quantification of the effect of any departure permitted by paragraph 24(b)(ii) or, in the case of qualitative information, the implications of the departure. - c) All other work - (i) The departures required in rare circumstances by paragraph 24(a)(i) above are also required in relation to all other work. - (ii) The departures permitted by paragraph 24(b)(iii) above are also permitted in relation to all other work, provided that disclosures are made as set out in paragraph 24(b)(iv). - (iii) In addition, those responsible for commissioning work may instruct the Actuary responsible for carrying it out to depart from specified (or all) requirements of TASs.
 Notwithstanding that those who commissioned the work instructed the departure(s), the disclosure requirements set out in paragraph 22 above still apply (but not those required by paragraph 24(c)(ii)).